7 Min Read

 What Are The Signs Of Instagram Cheating?

 You’d be hard pressed to find anyone today who doesn’t have a smart phone.
-If they have it, they’re using it – a lot.
-Chances are better than not that they also have a social media presence.
-So recognizing the signs of cheating using social media, especially cheating through Instagram can be tricky.
+And if they have it, they’re using it – a lot.

 - Obsessive connection to their phone.
 Most of us are far more connected to our devices than we should be.
 But if you notice an uptick in your partner’s screen time and their inability to be far from their phone without becoming anxious, there could be something happening.

 - Constant typing or messaging.
-Texting and emailing with a mobile device is pretty normal these days.
+Texting and emailing is pretty normal these days.
 But changes to that behavior, like late night messaging, stepping outside to read messages, or urgency in responding to messages could be indicative of an inappropriate online relationship.

 - Seeming amused or overly intrigued by what they’re reading.
 If your spouse has started to find whatever they’re seeing on their screen amusing or captivating, and they don’t want to share the laughter, you have cause to be concerned.